Abdo-Ahmad23/DataStructures/readMe.md

     - Enqueue: Add an element to the back of the queue.
     - Dequeue: Remove an element from the front of the queue.
     - isEmpty: Check if the queue is empty.
+    - Peek: Retrieve the value of the front element without removing it.
     - Display: Show all elements in the queue.